 Course material

 Course materials can be found in Lovelace open learning environment.
-Lectures take place January-March and are streamed, however, the lecture materials will be available in Lovelace for later reference.
+Lectures take place in January-March and are streamed.
+The lecture materials will be available in Lovelace for later reference.

 To earn credits in this course, you’ll need access to a laptop or a computer with a GPU that is powerful enough to support VR and can run Unity.
 You also need access to a VR headset.
-Whether you decide to buy one or borrow it doesn’t matter; the key is having access to a VR headset for your assignments.
-Remember, understanding VR is impossible without firsthand experience.
+It doesn’t matter whether you decide to buy or borrow a VR headset; the important thing is that you have access to one for your assignments.
+Please note: understanding VR is impossible without firsthand experience.
 Examples of headsets we use in our on-campus courses include Oculus Quest 2 and Oculus Rift.
-During this course, students have made it work with other headsets.
+During this course, students have made it work with other headsets as well.
 As long as you can connect Unity with your headset, you’ll be good to go.

 Teaching schedule